-It is anticipated that approximately \$5,000,000 per year will be available under this FOA and the companion LAB 15-1295, contingent on satisfactory peer review and the availability of appropriated funds.
+It is anticipated that approximately \$4,000,000 per year will be available under FOA DE-FOA-0001338 and the companion DOE National Laboratory Announcement LAB 15-1338, contingent on satisfactory peer review and the availability of appropriated funds.
 Applicants should request project support for three years.
 Following the first year award, out-year support will be contingent on the availability of appropriated funds, progress of the research, and programmatic needs.
-Awards are expected to begin in fiscal year 2015.

-DOE is under no obligation to pay for any costs associated with the preparation or submission of a proposal.
-DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted in response to this FOA.
+DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
+DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.